CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-DataController.md

  1. Once the previous command is executed successfully, the provisioning state in output will show as succeeded.

      ![](./media/6.png "Lab Environment")

- 1. Now let us verify if the Kubernetes cluster is connected to Azure Arc and is in a healthy state.

  1. Verify whether the Azure Arc Kubernets cluster is connected by running the following command: